I know I’ve written about this before, but in the past year I’ve just used this technique more and more and it’s worth sharing in more detail.

 That’s fine.

 From there I copy and paste the whole bit into my WordPress editor.
 Did you notice how the H2 title was in there?
 I figured out that if I title every entry in Scrivener, I prepare for the future.
+Scrivener allows me to export the whole document to an ebook and use the titles as section breaks.

 Organization Of What I Write